 It’s a simple question, really.
-What’s the shelf life of motor oil?
+Does motor oil have a shelf life?

-That is, if that’s what we’re really wanting to know when we ask that question.
-On the one hand, we might be wanting to know something along the lines of if I buy some quarts of oil at the store, how long do I have before I need to use them?
-And on the other hand, even if we don’t realize it, what we really may be asking is how long does oil last in my engine before I need to change it?
+Asking that question may not actually be what we really need to know.
+Instead, we might be wanting to know something along the lines of if I buy some quarts of oil at the store, how long do I have before I need to use them?
+Or, even if we don’t realize it, what we really may be asking is how long does oil last in my engine before I need to change it?

 Motor Oil Shelf Life

-Simply put, the “shelf life” of oil is up to five years.
+Simply put, the shelf life of conventional motor or "lube" oil is up to five years.
 It’s not something that goes bad in a couple of months.
-It’s impossible to predict exactly how long motor oil shelf life is, because it’s situation-dependent.
+It’s impossible to predict exactly how long motor oil shelf life is because petroleum stability (how well it resists change in its properties) is situation-dependent.
 It depends how much exposure it receives to things that can speed up its degradation.

-Petroleum products “go bad” because of chemical reactions that are started when they get exposed to things like air and oxygen, heat, light and water.
-So how you store the oil influences its shelf life.
-But, again, we’re talking about the difference between a quart of oil lasting for two years in your garage vs. five years.
-Just keep it away from long-term exposure to extreme heat, and keep it sealed up so it isn’t constantly exposed to air and doesn’t have the chance to develop condensation.
-Your oil should last longer than you think it will.
+Petroleum products “go bad” because of chemical reactions that get started upon exposure to things like air and oxygen, heat, light and water.
+As such, how you store the oil influences its shelf life.
+But even with these considerations, we’re talking about the difference between a quart of oil lasting for two years in your garage vs. five years.
+Just keep it away from long-term exposure to extreme heat, and keep it sealed up so it isn’t constantly exposed to air or have the chance to develop condensation.
+Your oil will last longer on the shelf than you think it will.